AxonIQ/reference-guide/configuring-infrastructure-components/messaging-concepts/message-anatomy.md

 based on an incoming Command).

 In Axon, Meta Data is represented as a Map of String to Object.
-While you are free to add any type of object as the Meta Data value, we strongly recommend sticking to primitives and Strings, or at most simple objects.
-Meta Data does not come with the same flexibility as the payload, when it comes to structural changes.
+While you are free to add any type of object as the Meta Data value, we strongly recommend sticking to primitives and Strings (or at most simple objects).
+Meta Data does not come with the same flexibility as the payload when it comes to structural changes.

 Unlike a regular `Map<String,Object>`, `MetaData` in Axon is immutable.
 Mutating methods will create and return a new instance, instead of modifying an existing one.